DNS and Domain Names

 Third Level Domain Names / Subdomains

-• www.debian.org can point to debian.org
+• The server located at www.debian.org can point to the server located at debian.org.

 • google.com resolves to www.google.com

-• google.com does not resolve to:
+• but google.com does not resolve to:

 • drive.google.com, or